steffipeters/cycleconf.github.io/_includes/homepage-content.md

-We are excited to announce the worlds first Cycle.js conference in Copenhagen the __22nd – 24th of April 2016__.
+We are excited to announce the worlds first Cycle.js conference in Copenhagen the __22nd – 24th of April 2016__, with warmup the __21st__.